joomengine/jcb-documentation/065-JAB18-Using-Joomla-Component-Builder.md

 * Updates only the changed portions
 * Keeps your logic intact during upgrades or Joomla version changes

-This ensures **true round-trip development**—you can edit generated code safely and rebuild anytime without losing your changes.
+This ensures **true round-trip development**-you can edit generated code safely and rebuild anytime without losing your changes.

 ---